 - As the bacon, chicken and vegetables cook they leave behind browned bits that collect on the bottom of the pan.
 Add chicken stock to the hot pan and scrape up all those browned bits, also known as delicious flavor.

-- A little flour helps thicken the sauce.
+- A little flour helps thicken the sauce, though cornstarch is also an option.

 - BBQ sauce.
 I used a basic store-bought sauce, but any tomato-based BBQ sauce will work well for this recipe.
 Use your favorite or if you have a super secret family BBQ sauce recipe feel free to use it.
 And send me the recipe, please.
 I promise not to share it.